P2X

 Additionally, P2X has developed a roadmap.
 It is monitoring the development of the various P2X technologies and evaluating them in terms of ecological, economic and social sustainability criteria.
 The findings will be incorporated into the further development of P2X technologies.
 Anyone interested can download all four previous versions of the roadmap at the bottom of this page.

-P2Fuels, which is a P2X demonstration project, addresses this issue.
-It is planned to build a refinery at Industriepark Höchst in Frankfurt that can process power-to-liquid crude (synthetic crude oil) into standardized aviation fuel, which can then be traded.
+P2Fuels, which is the core P2X demonstration project, addresses this issue.
+It is planned to build a refinery at Industriepark Höchst in Frankfurt am Main that can process power-to-liquid crude (synthetic crude oil) into specification conforming aviation fuel, which can then be traded.
 Accompanying analyses ensure that the fuel complies with norms and meets the stringent aviation requirements.
-This synthetic aviation fuel is derived from CO2; by-products such as naphtha are also considered in order to operate the plant economically.
-At least 200 hours of continuous operation are earmarked for test operation of the plant.
+This synthetic aviation fuel is derived from CO2 By-products such as naphtha are also considered to evaluate further sustainable products with added value and consequently increase the plant’s economic efficiency.
 Yet the optimisations also address another point, specifically the engine combustion chambers.
 For this purpose, the researchers are investigating whether NOx emissions can be reduced.
 They are also monitoring regulatory issues in all of these activities.

-Among additional tasks that P2X sets for itself during the third project stage are: analysing the life cycle of the demonstrator, assessing the availability of critical raw materials, taking environmental impacts into account and examining the suitability of various industrial locations.
+Among additional tasks that P2X sets for itself during the third project stage are: analysing the life cycle of the pilot plant, assessing the availability of critical raw materials, taking environmental impacts into account and examining the suitability of various plant sites.
 The existing educational programme for PtX is also being expanded in order to create a transfer of knowledge, particularly for learners and students.
-Further thematic aspects are complemented by two satellite projects, which essentially develop and demonstrate aspects based on previous P2X successes.
+Further related aspects are complemented by two satellite projects, which essentially develop and demonstrate aspects based on previous P2X successes.

 Achievements to date

 P2X has commissioned the world's first integrated plant that produces fuel from air and renewable electricity in four steps.
 A container-sized prototype produced around ten litres of fuel per day.
-In 2022, the successor model was already producing twenty times that amount at 200 litres.
+In 2022, the successor model had already the capacity of 200 litres per day.

 Pure hydrogen can only be transported under high pressure or at extremely low temperatures.
 Both methods are complex and expensive.
-Less energy-intensive is binding the hydrogen to a carrier liquid such as LOHC (Liquid Organic Hydrogen Carriers).
+Less energy-intensive is the use of liquid organic hydrogen carriers (LOHC).
 The consistency and properties are similar to existing fuels.
-This would allow utilisation of the existing infrastructure for transport and distribution.
-To release the hydrogen from the carrier liquid, so-called dehydrogenation catalysers are required.
+This would allow utilization of the existing infrastructure for transport and distribution.
+To release the hydrogen from the carrier liquid, so-called dehydrogenation catalysts are required.
 P2X has succeeded in developing a catalyst that can release large quantities of bound hydrogen whilst not requiring large quantities of precious metals.
 The P2X catalyst was such a success that it is already available on the market under the name "EleMax D101".

 Project background in detail

-Converting electricity into other substances is what scientists call Power-to-X. Experts like to use the abbreviation "PtX".
-The name of the Kopernikus project P2X is inspired by this (the two sounds the same as "to").
-Power-to-X means that X is produced by using electricity.
+Using renewable electricity as power to generate sustainable products (X) is what scientists call Power-to-X. Experts like to use the abbreviation "PtX".
 Power-to-gas, for example, results in gaseous substances such as hydrogen or methane.
 Power-to-chemicals creates chemical raw materials that are further processed industrially.
 The product of power-to-fuels is climate-friendly fuel.
-Carbon dioxide (CO2) extracted from the air or from exhaust gases are used here.
+Carbon dioxide (CO2) extracted from the air or from exhaust gases is used here.
 This means that a significant overall reduction in emissions is achieved when combusting the fuel.

 What exactly do Power-to-X technologies contribute to the energy transition?
 And even more: why are they indispensable?
-The most important arguments are summarised in the following and provide a quick overview.
+The most important arguments are summarized in the following and provide a quick overview.

-In the first two project phases, hydrogen, as one of the most relevant power-to-X products for the energy transition, was repeatedly a focus of P2X.
+In the first two project phases, hydrogen, as one of the most relevant Ppower-to-X products for the energy transition, was repeatedly a focus of P2X.
 The following questions, along with others, were explored:

 • How to reduce costs and accelerate upscaling by lowering the amount of the rare metal iridium without losing efficiency?